steven10015/SQL1/INSTRUCTIONS.md

     SELECT * FROM climate WHERE avg_temperature > 40 OR avg_temperature < -10;
     ```

-    When you run `app.py`, each query will be automatically executed and displayed as a Pandas DataFrame.
+    When you finish one or more queries, run the following command in the terminal to see the results:

+     ```bash
+     python src/app.py
+     ```

+     This will automatically execute each of your queries and display the results in the terminal as a table using Pandas.

+     > 💡 **You can modify `queries.sql` as many times as needed** and rerun the command to see the updated results.

-2. **Mission 1:** We want to know the biodiversity of each region.
+2. **Mission 1:** We want to understand the biodiversity of each region.
 Which regions have the most recorded species?

-    > Use GROUP BY and COUNT(DISTINCT ...).

 3. **Mission 2:** Climate change is a constant concern.
-We want to list the regions with extreme climates:
+We want to list regions with extreme climates:

      - Average temperatures > 40 °C or < -10 °C
      - Precipitation < 100 mm

-    > Use conditions with WHERE, OR, and relational operators.

 4. **Mission 3:** Detect species at risk.
-There are species whose current population is below 20% of their historical maximum population.
+Some species have a current population below 20% of their historical maximum population.
 Which ones are they?

-5. **Mission 4:** Which region has the highest number of distinct observed species?
+5. **Mission 4:** Which region has the highest number of distinct species observed?

-    > Hint: a JOIN between observations and species, followed by a GROUP BY.

 6. **Mission 5:** Which species have been observed most frequently?

-    > Use COUNT(*) and sort the results to show the most observed ones.